 Thailand Country Report

 Thailand has a good transport infrastructure network, with modern highways, ports, and extensive air transport links.
 The exception is the outdated rail network, which the government is planning to upgrade across the country with high-speed trains from Bangkok to cities such as Chiang Mai and Nakhon Ratchasima.
-Industrial action is rare.
-However, demands for bribes and facilitation payments remain a major issue for businesses.
+Industrial action is rare with a fragmented and weak union structure.
+However, demands for bribes and facilitation payments, plus the need for businesses to maintain close ties with government officials, remain a major issue for businesses.

-The majority of terrorist attacks have been concentrated Narathiwat, Pattani, Yala, and parts of Songkhla.
-However, multiple IED attacks that targeted commercial and tourist areas, including Bangkok, Hua Hin, and Phuket, signify an expansion of their geographical reach and target set.
-However, since the establishment of the military government, there has been improved security in commercial areas and terrorism hotspots.
-The capabilities of terrorist groups are also limited, and the risk of large-scale, co-ordinated attacks is low.
+The majority of terrorist attacks have been concentrated in Narathiwat, Pattani, Yala, and parts of Songkhla.
+Furthermore, multiple IED attacks that targeted commercial and tourist areas, including Bangkok, Hua Hin, and Phuket, signify an expansion of their geographical reach and target set.
+Since 2014, there has been improved security in commercial areas and terrorism hotspots.
+However, since the transition to civilian government in July 2019, there have been increases in high-profile attacks, which were allegedly carried out by BRN, the most active insurgency group.

 Thailand is highly unlikely to be involved in a military conflict with its neighbours.
 Although Cambodia and Thailand have overlapping claims to a hydrocarbon-rich area of the Gulf of Thailand, they will probably be resolved diplomatically.
 Cambodian and Thai soldiers exchanged artillery rounds over the ownership of the Preah Vihear Temple in 2011, but the issue was resolved in 2013 by the International Court of Justice.
 Rebel groups from neighbouring Myanmar have been known to use Thai territory as a base to attack or flee from government troops.
-Their presence increases the risk of an occasional small-arms fight with Thai soldiers.
+Their presence increases the risk of an occasional small-arms firefight with Thai soldiers.

 Vaccinations required to enter the country